Prepare early for the UK mandate—without rework

 Plan

-E-invoicing succeeds in SAP when the landscape is understood first: AP/AR flows, company codes and trading partners in ECC or S/4HANA, the EN16931 syntaxes to be supported (e.g., UBL/CII), and the preferred networks such as Peppol.
+E-invoicing succeeds in SAP when the landscape is understood first: AP/AR flows, company codes and trading partners in ECC or S/4HANA, the EN16931 syntaxes to be supported, such as UBL/CII, and connectivity requirements, including Peppol as the UK’s announced core interoperability network.

 With clear roles, KPIs and exception policies defined inside SAP, Finance gains a clear target state while IT establishes a reusable integration pattern—covering interfaces, error handling, and transports—that scales beyond the UK.